 There are so many great articles to highlight, many of which were commissioned by Yasmin Gunaratnam for the academic space.
 Back in 2013 she commissioned Black People Don’t Go To Galleries, one of our first viral articles.
 It was when the Museums Association got in touch asking if they could republish a shorter version on their site that I knew that MD had the potential to be anything it wanted to be.
 (If only it could become sustainable)

-There’s lots of thanks to give; to Marcus Daniel who has steered us as editor in chief over the last few months, the editors who gave their time and expertise to new writers, to our supporters and subscribers and the numerous writers around the world.
+There’s lots of thanks to give; the editors who gave their time and expertise to new writers, to our supporters and subscribers and the numerous writers around the world.
 Thus I think the biggest gift we could ever give is our promise to keep the site up for as long as it is possible.
 It’s an invaluable archive.
 Go browse.

 Sam Asumadu, founder of Media Diversified